Zhack47/Organ-omics/README.md

     },
     // For each task, the name of the task is defined
     // then the mapping from task organs to organ groups
-    // is defined in correspondance
+    // is defined in correspondence

     // The priority order (i.e. which task will overwrite the labels
     // the others) is defined by the position in the list